MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 Given the complexity of an IoT solution's security, reliability, performance, and cost requirements, an organization's operational capabilities are an important factor in driving sustainable business value.
 Operational excellence in an IoT workload requires full visibility and control over all hardware and software components of the solution.
 Design, development, provisioning, monitoring, support, and maintenance practices must be agile and deliver business value without increasing operational risk.

-The cloud and hybrid [shared responsibility model](/azure/security/fundamentals/shared-responsibility) also applies to operational excellence in IoT workloads.
+The cloud and hybrid [shared responsibility model](/azure/security/fundamentals/shared-responsibility) applies to operational excellence in IoT workloads.
 IoT workloads comprise three technology stacks: cloud, communication network, and IoT devices.
-In IoT solutions, device diversity and scale, different types of communication networks, and geographically distributed locations significantly shift the shared responsibility model away from the cloud provider.
+In IoT solutions, device diversity and scale, different network types, and geographically distributed locations significantly shift the shared responsibility model away from the cloud provider.
 Cloud services can make it easier for organizations to operate IoT devices and networks themselves or by using third parties, but the organizations themselves own the operational responsibility for these key elements of IoT workloads.

 Operational excellent ensures that your IoT solution can successfully:

-- Support different roles including developers, administrators, and operators.
+- Support different *user roles* including developers, administrators, and operators.
-- Use automation for management and monitoring.
+- Manage all *device lifecycle* stages for the lifetime of the solution.
-- Manage all device lifecycle stages for the lifetime of the solution.
+- *Scale* efficiently to meet changes in demand, such as new device deployments or higher ingestion throughput.
-- Scale efficiently to meet changes in demand, such as new device deployments or higher ingestion throughput.
+- Use *automation* for management and monitoring.
-- Integrate with other backend systems.
+- *Integrate* with other back-end systems.

 ## Assess operational excellence in your IoT workload